RebeccaRGB/lisakeys/README.md

 * A2 to A5: Space

 ## Tester Mode
 Connect a Lisa keyboard to the Arduino.
 Connect the Arduino to a modern device over USB.
 Connect to the Arduino from the modern device over USB serial at 9600 baud (using the Arduino Serial Monitor, for example).
-The Arduino will print messages describing the key events coming from the Lisa keyboard.
+Key events coming from the Lisa keyboard will be printed over serial.

+With digital pins 3, 2 / switches C, D both OPEN, key events will be printed as messages, as in the following example output.

     READY
     INITED BF US